Akleventis/Resume-Builder/README.md

 # UI Resume Builder 📚

 ## Aboout
-Designed this application to inject values straight into the document, with the resulting resume as a formatted pop-up window.
+Designed this application to inject values straight into the document, with the resulting resume as a formatted pdf.
 User interface prompts for information and inputs can be dynamically created with the click of a button.
-Once submitted, a pop-up window will appear with the completed resume.
+Once submitted, a print window will appear with the completed resume.

 🚀 [Link to site](https://resumebuilder.alexleventis.com/) 🚀

-- To Print
-1. `file`
-2. `print`
-3. Uncheck `headers and footers` under `more settings` options